 Now that you know what should be on your balance sheet, how do you actually create one?

 Well, your first task is to choose your accounting period.
 Most businesses balance their books for each calendar month or each quarter.
 When you are new to the process, balancing your books each month will make the task more manageable.

 If you use a cash accounting system, as many small-business owners do, and you want to start at the most basic level, you can simply write two columns of numbers on a piece of paper: assets on one side and liabilities on the other.
 Total each column, subtract liabilities from assets and the resulting number should equal your business equity.

-Accounting software can simplify your bookkeeping, since most banks will allow you to download account information directly into the program.
+Accounting and bookkeeping software like QuickBooks can simplify your bookkeeping, since most banks will allow you to download account information directly into the program.
 After you load the data, your only task is to review the entries and make sure each one is tagged with the correct category.
 Keeping a separate business bank account makes this process easy and efficient.

 To uncover errors, first check whether you forgot to record an entry in either column or listed the same entry twice.
 If not, try looking for a couple of common accounting errors.
 If the discrepancy is divisible by nine, it could mean you have transposed two digits.
 When two numbers are transposed (for example 850 instead of 580), the difference is always divisible by nine.
 If the discrepancy is a multiple of 10 (100, 1,000, etc.) there might be an addition or subtraction mistake in one of your columns.

 While it may be tedious to rectify errors made while recording financial transactions, it is well worth the effort.
 Once you’ve corrected the errors in your books and gotten them to balance, you are truly in charge of your business — and ready to enjoy the benefits.